ioccc-src/winner/2020/ferguson1/troubleshooting.markdown

-I discuss the signed/unsigned issue to do with curses and sizes in C being unsigned in [bugs.markdown][] but probably there isn't anything more to say here.
+I discuss the signed/unsigned issue to do with curses and sizes in C being unsigned in [bugs.md][] but probably there isn't anything more to say here.

 ## <a name="errors" href="#toc">Errors and error reporting</a>